 Vitamin E is a nutrient that’s important to vision, reproduction, and the health of your blood, brain and skin.
 Vitamin E also has antioxidant properties It is incorporated into many creams and oils that claim to help minimize scars, burns and stretch marks.

-Foods rich in vitamin E include canola oil, olive oil, margarine, almonds and peanuts.
-You can also get vitamin E from meats, dairy, leafy greens and fortified cereals.
+Canola oil, Olive oil, Margarine, Almonds and Peanuts are rich in vitamin E. You can also get vitamin E from meats, dairy, leafy greens and fortified cereals.
 Vitamin E is also available as an oral supplement in capsules or drops.

 Topical products that contain retinoids can help treat skin disorders like acne and psoriasis while reducing brown spots and wrinkles.
 When applied to the skin, vitamin A is known to promote collagen synthesis.
 Vitamin A compounds are found in both animal and plant foods and come in two different forms.